-- 1. Select the Classify tab. - 2.
-Navigate to the Bolt00.png file. - 3.
-Draw an ROI around the bolt in the image. - 4.
+- 8. Select Add New Label from the Class Label list.
+Enter Bolt for the New Label. - 9.
+Click OK. - 10.
+Navigate to the Parts01.png file. - 11.
+Draw an ROI around a bolt in the image. - 12.
+Check that the Class Label control reads Bolt and click Add Sample. - 13.
+Select the Classify tab, and click Train Classifier. - 14.
+Navigate to the Bolt00.png file. - 15.
+Draw an ROI around the bolt in the image. - 16.
 Verify that the object in the ROI is classified correctly by checking that the Assigned Class Label indicator reads Bolt.
-The Classification Score is 1000 because you have defined only one class. - 5.
-Navigate to the Bolt01.png file. - 6.
-Draw an ROI around the bolt in the image. - 7.
+The Classification Score is 1000 because you have only defined one class. - 17.
+Navigate to the Bolt01.png file. - 18.
+Draw an ROI around the bolt in the image. - 19.
 Verify that the sample in the ROI is classified correctly by checking that the Assigned Class Label indicator reads Bolt.